 Sentencing courts have increasingly less tolerance for preventable offences.
 Financial penalties for businesses can be significant for serious cases, in the hundreds of thousands of dollars.
-For individuals, most provinces have a lower maximum fine, but there is also the possibility of jail time for repeat or egregious offenders or when deterrence otherwise requires it.
-Recently in Ontario, maximum financial penalties have been raised to C\$500,000 for individuals (from C\$100,000) and C\$2 million for corporations (from C\$1.5 million).
+For individuals, most provinces have a lower maximum fine, but there is also the possibility of jail time for repeat or egregious offenders.
+Recently in Ontario, maximum financial penalties have been raised to C\$100,000 for individuals (from C\$25,000), and to C\$1,500,000 for corporations (from C\$500,000).
 The possibility of jail time for individuals remains the same.
-In line with the recent and increasing attention being paid to deterrence by way of sentencing, the maximum financial penalty for director and officer offences in Ontario has now been raised to C\$1.5 million (from C\$100,000).

 Cases of a serious workplace injury or death are often investigated by both provincial health and safety personnel and the metropolitan police service in the jurisdiction in which the incident takes place.
-In 2004, following a severe mining accident involving fatalities, the Canadian government made changes to the federally enforced Criminal Code of Canada that created clear criminal liability obligations on businesses for the negligent conduct of their decision makers related to workplace safety.
+In 2004, following a severe mining accident involving fatalities, the Canadian government made changes to the federally-enforced Criminal Code of Canada that created clear criminal liability obligations on businesses for the negligent conduct of their decision makers related to workplace safety.
 As well, the legislation created a defined workplace duty on those businesses and individuals who have the authority to direct how another person does work or performs a task, to take reasonable steps to prevent bodily harm to that person, or to any other person, arising from that work or task.